monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 **Priority:** CRITICAL
 The system shall provide note selection for one chromatic octave from C4 (261.63 Hz) to C5 (523.25 Hz), inclusive of all twelve notes: C4, C#4, D4, D#4, E4, F4, F#4, G4, G#4, A4, A#4, B4, C5.

 **FR-025: Note Selection Interface**
 **Priority:** CRITICAL
 The system shall display a note selection interface using one of the following approaches:
-- Touch-responsive visual keyboard showing all 13 notes (12 chromatic notes plus C5 octave)
+- Virtual keyboard: White/black key layout mirroring piano keyboard (flat design, no 3D effects) with white keys (C, D, E, F, G, A, B, C) larger and black keys (C#, D#, F#, G#, A#) smaller and offset
+- Button grid: 13 labeled buttons arranged logically for the note range
-- Scrollable or swipeable note picker
+- Scrollable or swipeable note picker with clear labeling

+**Visual design requirements:**
+- Clean, geometric shapes without decoration, gradients, or shadows
+- Dark background consistent with overall design
-- Grid of labeled buttons for each note
+- Clear, technical sans-serif labels for each note

-Each selectable note element shall meet minimum touch target size of 44×44 points (iOS) or 48×48 dp (Android).
+- Each selectable note element shall meet minimum touch target size of 44×44 points (iOS) or 48×48 dp (Android)
+- Selected note highlighted with subtle color shift or border, no animation

 **FR-026: Selected Note Indication**
 **Priority:** HIGH
 The system shall visually indicate the currently selected note through highlighting, border emphasis, or color change, ensuring users can identify which note will play when tone generation is activated.

 **FR-027: Tone Toggle Control**
 **Priority:** CRITICAL
-The system shall provide a toggle control (button or switch) that:
+The system shall provide a large toggle control (button or switch) that:
 - Activates continuous tone generation when pressed in the inactive state
 - Deactivates continuous tone generation when pressed in the active state
-- Clearly indicates current state through visual design (e.g., "Play" vs "Stop", toggle position, color change)
+- Clearly indicates current state through visual design (e.g., "Play" vs "Stop" icon/label, color change)
+- Minimum size: 60×60 dp (prominent action, largest control on Sound Mode screen)
+- **Visual treatment:** Flat, minimal icon or label style (outline preferred over filled)
+- **Inactive state:** Neutral gray/off-white color with play icon or "Play" label
+- **Active state:** Distinct but restrained color with stop icon or "Stop" label
+- **Visual feedback:** Subtle opacity change or color shift on press, no bounce or animation effects
+- **Centered placement:** Bottom of screen with adequate margin from screen edge

 **FR-028: Tone Generation Activation**
 **Priority:** CRITICAL